chewett/RaspberryPiCluster/README.md

 This tutorial adds to the previous one by improving moving the codebase to Python 3.
 In this it is also refactoring a number of the older parts of the codebase.

-The next tutorial will focus on what!

 The full details for
-[Tutorial 16 - Python 3 codebase Refactor](
+[Tutorial 16 - Python 3 codebase Refactor is available on my blog]( https://chewett.co.uk/blog/
-https://chewett.co.uk/blog/
 )